 We restate theoretical results for TS algorithms, already explained in the main manuscript, as follows.

 \begin{theorem}[Variance-aware TS methods] Assume the conditions in \cref{theorem:app-main_ucb} hold.
-Then the cumulative regret $R^{a}_t$ under any TS-based arm selection method is bounded as \cref{eq:app-variance-aware} with probability at least $1-\delta$ over the randomness of learnable parameters in the neural network $\nn$ in~\cref{eq:app-nn}.

-\end{theorem} If we consider the variance-agnostic TS algorithms, we have the following result. \begin{corollary}[Variance-agnostic TS methods] Assume the conditions in \cref{theorem:app-main_ucb2} hold.
-Then the cumulative regret $R^{a}_t$ under any TS-based arm selection method is bounded as \eqref{eq:app-variance-agnostic} with probability at least $1-\delta$ over the randomness of learnable parameters in the neural network $\nn$ in~\cref{eq:app-nn}. \end{corollary}
+Then the cumulative regret $R^{a}_t$ under any of TS-based arm selection methods is bounded as \cref{eq:app-variance-aware} with probability at least $1-\delta$ over the randomness of learnable parameters in the neural network $\nn$. \end{theorem} In the case of variance-agnostic TS algorithms, we have the following result. \begin{corollary}[Variance-agnostic TS methods] Assume the conditions in \cref{theorem:app-main_ucb2} hold.
+Then the cumulative regret $R^{a}_t$ under any of our TS-based arm selection methods is bounded as \eqref{eq:app-variance-agnostic} with probability at least $1-\delta$ over the randomness of learnable parameters in the neural network $\nn$. \end{corollary}